nopnop2002/esp-idf-voice-control/README.md

 ![esp-idf-voice-control](https://user-images.githubusercontent.com/6020549/107132361-920b8d80-6921-11eb-800f-58bdb1ad5963.jpg)

 - After that, you add processing according to the spoken words.
  For example:
- Lamp on.
+ Lamp on
- Lamp off.
+ Lamp off